1839 Martinique earthquake: Earthquake

 On Martinique, intensity IX was felt throughout the island.
-On the island of Saint Lucia and Dominica, intensity IX persisted, but weakened to VIII at the southern and northern part of the islands respectively.
+On the islands of Saint Lucia and Dominica, intensity IX persisted, but weakened to VIII at the southern and northern part of the islands respectively.
 Level VIII to VI was felt in Guadeloupe and on Saint Vincent and the Grenadines.
 Barbados was hit with VII shaking.
 Weaker intensities of V and lesser was felt in the northern Lesser Antilles and in Venezuela, Guyana and Suriname.
 A moment magnitude of 8.0 is more consistent with the intensities reported.

 It is believed that the megathrust ruptured for 140 km and had an average slip of 8 meters.
 Estimates for the earthquake's magnitude varies between 7.5 and 8.0 on the and scales.
 A probable epicenter location is east of Martinique, west of where the Saint Lucia Ridge subducts.
 This area is known for its high seismicity, and small earthquakes are recorded regularly.
 A seismic swarm was reported in the Valley of Desolation on Dominica in 1841; a similar observation made in 1843 after the 8.5 Guadeloupe earthquake.
 Both earthquakes likely increased the coulomb stress on shallow faults within the island arc which promoted two significant earthquakes in 1897.
 They also raised the extensional strain on several volcanoes except Soufrière Hills.